 Abstract: Depth psychology cannot compensate for the loss of spiritual tradition, nor can God make his abode in the psyche.
 Today, spiritual symbols are often misinterpreted in psychological terms.
 To remedy this, psychological theory must be developed to accommodate spiritual transcendence as complementary to psychology’s worldly perspective.
-The path of worldly withdrawal and spiritual contemplation is equally important as the psychological integration of the unconscious and cultural expression.
+The path of worldly withdrawal and spiritual contemplation is equally important as cultural expression and the psychic integration of the unconscious.
 The article discusses various spiritual traditions and takes a critical look at the Hermetic tradition.
 The nature of faith is discussed.

-Keywords: religiosity, faith, Neoplatonism, Hermeticism, metaphorical unconscious, mysticism, Wasteland, animism, synchronicity, Baining people, Pseudo-Dionysius, Kirpal Singh, Carl Jung.
+Keywords: religiosity, faith, Neoplatonism, Hermeticism, metaphorical unconscious, mysticism, Wasteland, animism, synchronicity, Baining people, Pseudo-Dionysius, Kirpal Singh, Carl Jung, David Tacey.

 This coincides with the Kantian distinction between phenomenon and noumenon, where the latter term corresponds to the psychoid.
 On this view, the unconscious extends beyond the properly psychic into a realm which cannot, per definition, be integrated with consciousness.
 It is not un-conscious anymore, that is, deficiently conscious.
 Rather, it is the Unknown in the sense of the Kantian noumenon.
-Kant was the first to conceive of a noumenal world that is completely unknowable to humans.
-It is related to Kant’s “thing-in-itself”, a consequence of his deductive philosophy.
+Kant was the first to conceive of a noumenal world which is completely unknowable to humans.
+It is related to Kant’s thing-in-itself, a consequence of his deductive philosophy.
 It means that underlying the perceptible is a world that forever remains beyond the bounds of human awareness.
-It has generally been regarded an awkward by-product of his “transcendental deduction”.
+It has generally been regarded an awkward by-product of his ‘transcendental deduction’.

-The notion of absolute transcendence, in the Kantian and Jungian sense, causes consternation in the heads of philosophers, because it seems to necessitate an illogical and one-sided bond between the conscious mind and noumenal reality.
+The notion of absolute transcendence, in the Kantian and Jungian sense, causes consternation in the heads of philosophers.
+It seems to necessitate an illogical and one-sided bond between the conscious mind and noumenal reality.
 When consciousness and science encroaches upon the unknown, the noumenal always draws back into obscurity, escaping attention.
 So it behaves like the squirrel in the woods, who always places himself at the opposite side of the tree as the wanderer passes by.
-It is conceivable that God should behave so, although it would be a very cruel God.
-Yet it remains inexplicable as a function of archetypal reality.
+Although it is conceivable that a self-conscious God should behave in such an eccentric way, it remains inexplicable as a function of archetypal reality.
 The noumenal, however, is capable of reaching into our world, surreptitiously and inexplicably governing the universe.
 Such a God can see us, but we can never see him.
-It is a one-sided relation since we cannot reach out in the other direction.
+It is a one-sided relation, as we cannot reach out in the other direction.
 In metaphysical terms, there is an absolute border in one direction, but not in the other.
-Thus, we could equally well postulate the existence of an elephant in the room, or a transcendental giraffe, which is forever beyond the bounds of experience.
-It is fantasy, but it is neither theology nor philosophy proper.
+We could equally well postulate the existence of an elephant in the room, or a transcendental giraffe, forever beyond the bounds of experience.
+It is fantasy, but neither theology nor philosophy proper.
 It is evident from the following excerpt that Jung, in the following of Kant and Schopenhauer, is a proponent of transcendental idealism.

 [It would be wiser] to make an unknown psychic or perhaps psychoid factor in the human realm responsible for inspirations and suchlike happenings […] It presents a world of relatively autonomous “images,” including the manifold God-images, which whenever they appear are called “God” by naïve people and, because of their numinosity (the equivalent of autonomy!), are taken to be such […]